Passive voice with reporting verbs

 There are expressions that we can also use for distancing.

-- Apparently, the new primer minister isn’t going to visit Cuba until the end of May.
+- Apparently, the new prime minister isn’t going to visit Cuba until the end of May.

 - He allegedly took a knife and stabbed the victim in the stomach.